 - Downplayed in Axis Powers Hetalia.
 It gives appropriate hair and eye color to the European and Asian characters, though it does have some artistic breaks via Technicolor Eyes and heavily indulges in "Westerners are blond".
 Some Westerners have uniquely foreign features, such as Russia (large nose), France (wavy hair, lots of body hair), Spain (curly hair, olive skin, "clear cut features typical of Spanish"), Germany, Prussia and Sweden (squinty eyes, a common trait of anime westerners).
 Japan's straight black hair, short stature, Older Than They Look appearance and dark, almost soulless eyes make him stand out from most of the Europeans.
 China has slight Tsurime Eyes.
 Played mostly straight with the skin colors, everybody who isn't a shade of tan or brown has the same pale pink skintone.
 The first four seasons of the anime take this to an extreme, leaving only Cuba with darker skin while "neutralizing" the olive-skinned Spain, Romano, Greece, Turkey, the Arabian Egypt and most infamously, the Creole-African Seychelles.
 The anime's fifth season fixes most of this.
 This adaptation even adds more variation; American has a slight tan, England is more pale, China and Japan are given yellowish/ocher skin, etc.

-- In Ouran High School Host Club, the blond-haired and blue-eyed Tamaki appears to be just a conventional instance of Mukokuseki.
-It's later revealed that he's the illegitimate child of a Japanese man and a white French woman.
+- In Ouran High School Host Club, blond-haired and blue-eyed Tamaki Suoh appears to be just a conventional instance of Mukokuseki.
+It's later revealed that he's the illegitimate child of a Japanese man and a French woman who received both Japanese (Tamaki) and French names (Rene).

 - Lupin III vs. Detective Conan has an egregious example.
 People from Vespania are portrayed with varying hair colors (while Japanese people in the series all have dark hair), and all the trappings of Vespania are European in style (although no location is explicitly mentioned).
 Yet Ran, who is Japanese, is a double for the princess of Vespania.